 I’m still rocking a pair of the Body Paint 2.0, a cousin of the Free Aero, that was out way back in 2012.
 As my first ‘proper’ pair of shorts, they are still my go-to for ‘Sunday best.’
 In fact, I’ve trusted them over long distances so much that my first ride out in the new Free Aero 4 was a 180km jaunt on my three-day Festive 500.
 I wouldn’t normally trust new kit on such distances, but they didn’t let me down.

 They’re not based on pro feedback

 With so many pro-teams kitted up in Castelli, the brand have access to feedback from some of the top names in cycling.
-When Grand-Tour-winning-machine Team Sky love your product, you must be doing something right.
+When Grand-Tour-winning-machine Team Sky (now Team Ineos) love your product, you must be doing something right.

 What’s good enough for the pros has evidently been good enough for you, too.
 The 2018 iteration of the Free Aero Race has become Castelli’s number-one selling bib-short ever, with glowing reviews across the board?
 I mean they practically sell themselves.
 Why change?

 Well, for some, the best clearly isn’t good enough.
 ‘For 2019 we've made some dramatic changes.’
 Castelli says.
 ‘Not because Team Sky or you were asking for it, but because we've been riding in it a ton and thinking constantly about how we could make it better.’